Tournament: Group tournaments

-A group tournament, league, division or conference involves all competitors playing a number of fixtures (again, a fixture is one name for a tournament-match that determines who, out of two or three or more, will advance; a fixture may consist of one or more game-matches between competitors).
+A group tournament, league, division or conference involves all competitors playing a number of fixtures (again, a fixture is one name for a tournament-match that determines who, out of two or more, will advance; a fixture may consist of one or more game-matches between competitors).
 Points are awarded for each fixture, with competitors ranked based either on total number of points or average points per fixture.
 Usually each competitor plays an equal number of fixtures, in which case rankings by total points and by average points are equivalent.
 The English County Championship in cricket did not require an equal number of matches prior to 1963.

-In a round-robin tournament, each competitor plays all the others an equal number of times, once in a single round-robin tournament and twice in a double round-robin tournament.
-This is often seen as producing the most reliable rankings.
-However, for large numbers of competitors it may require an unfeasibly large number of rounds.
-A Swiss system tournament attempts to determine a winner reliably, based on a smaller number of fixtures.
-Unlike regular Groups format, fixtures are scheduled one round at a time and depending on the results of the previous one; a competitor will play another who has a similar record in previous rounds of the tournament.
-This allows the top (and bottom) competitors to be determined with fewer rounds than a round-robin, though the middle rankings are unreliable.
+In a round-robin tournament, each competitor plays all the others an equal number of times.
+This is often seen as producing the most reliable rankings; however, it may require an unfeasibly large number of rounds for large numbers of competitors.
+A Swiss-system tournament attempts to determine a winner with a reduced number of rounds.
+Fixtures are scheduled one round at a time and depending on the results of the previous one, with competitors playing against those with a similar record in previous rounds of the tournament.
+This allows the top (and bottom) competitors to be determined more quickly than a round-robin, though the middle rankings are unreliable.

 For clarification, this means in hypothesis UEFA adopts a Swiss System for UEFA Champions League, the second matchday in the first stage (today's Groups Stage) would depend on the results of the first matchday of the same stage, the third matchday would depend on the results of both the first and the second matchday, and so on, in contrast to the predetermination of all Groups Stage fixtures upon the initial draw.

 Another tournament system that attempts to reduce the number of fixtures per competitor is the Pot System.
 Under that system, competitors are divided to different "pots" based on predetermined ranking and are drawn to play one rival from each pot, including their own pot.
 For example, in a 36-team World Cup, teams would be divided into 3 pots, with each team playing 3 matches - one against a Pot A team, one against Pot B team, and one against a team from Pot C. All teams are then placed in one general standing the defines qualification to the following stage.

 There may be other considerations besides reliability of rankings.
 In some professional team sports, weaker teams are given an easier slate of fixtures as a form of handicapping.
 Sometimes schedules are weighted in favour of local derbies or other traditional rivalries.
 For example, NFL teams play two games against each of the other three teams in their division, one game against six of the other twelve teams in their conference, and one game against five of the sixteen teams in the other conference.